-Given that many people want to lose a piece of their car, Knowsley introduced the car-friendly route, aka the Baboon Bus.
+Many people want to lose a piece of their car, so Knowsley introduced the car-friendly route, the Baboon Bus.

 If you take the bus, you don’t have a car or are worried about your vehicle becoming damaged.
 You can book a seat on the Baboon Bus for just £6.50 per person on top of the standard admission price.

-Endangered species of tigers inhabit the eastern parts of Russia and also can be found in China.
-They have a thick pale orange fur that is covered with dark stripes.
+Endangered tigers inhabit the eastern parts of Russia and can also be found in China.
+They have thick pale orange fur that is covered with dark stripes.
 Tigers roam long distances, hunting for food.
 However, the natural habitat of these animals suffers from agricultural expansion and logging.
 These factors cause population decline.

-In Knowsley Safari Park, you will meet two Amur Tigers – Sinda and Miron, who came to the park to participate in the tiger breeding programs.
+In Knowsley Safari Park, you will meet two Amur Tigers – Sinda and Miron, who came to participate in the tiger breeding programs.
 A special drive with tigers was opened for tourists in 2018.
 The territory is equipped with small forests, streams, and ponds.

 The white rhino is the biggest of all rhinoceros.
-White rhinoceros possess a huge, strong body with a small neck.
-Their heads are pretty big, and their natural habitat is savannah or grassland.
+White rhinoceros possess a huge, strong bodies with a small neck.
+Their heads are big, and their natural habitat is savannah or grassland.
 Rhinos consume grass and drink water two times per day.
-These animals also like to rest in mud pits, because it helps cool their bodies.
+These animals also like to rest in mud pits because it helps cool their bodies.